jakec903/Starcraft-Original-Reverse-Campaign/README.md

 - If you wish to report a bug or have questions, please message me at itsthatguy115@gmail.com I will do my best to try to check occasionally and update when needed

+- I try to check forums on StarEdit often.
+If you want to download each map individually or give some feedback, you can here: http://www.staredit.net/topic/18274/#1

 - I will continue to create the "Broodwar Reversed Campaign"